 Facebook alone has over 500 million active subscribers, and there are presently about 100 social networking sites with unique ideas and subscribers.
 Even at that, many new sites are still coming out monthly.
 This little analysis shows us the power of social networking sites and how they have come to influence our lives.
 Denying this fact will be detrimental to a job seeker.

 Having said all that, it becomes obvious that having at least one social networking site is critical to getting a job in this technology-driven world.
-The traditional means of searching for jobs are almost obsolete; and more importantly, you can get to meet and know the potential employer or interviewer well beforehand without even having to meet them.
+The traditional means of searching for jobs are almost obsolete.
+More importantly, you can meet and know the potential employer or interviewer well beforehand without even having to meet them.

 Selecting a Site

-Depending on what your goals are, for example, strictly making professional connects vs. incorporating friends and family, you should choose a social media site accordingly.
+Depending on your goals, for example, strictly making professional connections vs. incorporating friends and family, you should choose a social media site accordingly.

 Facebook and Twitter, for example, are mostly used to create personal profiles where you can connect with those that are close to you.
 They’re not often used for professional networking unless separate profiles are created solely for that purpose.